 Like most serious operations, surgery of the esophagus has some risks.
 Short-term risks include reactions to anesthesia, excess bleeding, blood clots in the lungs or elsewhere, and infections.
 Most people will have at least some pain after the operation, which can usually be helped with pain medicines.

 Lung complications are common.
 Pneumonia may develop, leading to a longer hospital stay, and sometimes even death.

-There may be a leak at the place where the stomach is connected to the esophagus, which might require another operation to fix.
-This complication is not as common as it used to be because of improvements in surgical techniques.
+There may be a leak at the place where the stomach (or intestine) is connected to the esophagus, which might require another operation to fix.
+This is not as common as it used to be because of improvements in surgical techniques.

 After surgery, bile and stomach contents can enter the esophagus because the muscle that normally controls this (the lower esophageal sphincter) is often removed or changed by the surgery.
 This can cause symptoms such as heartburn.
 Sometimes antacids or motility drugs can help relieve these symptoms.

-Some of these complications may be fatal.
-The risk of dying from this operation is related to the doctor's experience with these procedures.
+Some complications from this surgery can be life threatening.
+The risk of dying from this operation is related to the doctor’s experience with these procedures.
 In general, the best outcomes are achieved with surgeons and hospitals that have the most experience.
-This is why patients should not hesitate to ask the surgeon about his or her experience: how often they operate on the esophagus, how many times they have done this procedure, and what percentage of their patients have died after this surgery.
-The hospital where the surgery is done is also important, and any hospital that you consider should be willing to show you survival statistics.
+This is why patients should ask the surgeon about his or her experience: how often they operate on the esophagus, how many times they have done this procedure, and what percentage of their patients have died after this surgery.
+The hospital where the surgery is done is also important, and any hospital that you consider should be willing to show you their survival statistics.

 For more general information about surgery as a treatment for cancer, see our document Understanding Cancer Surgery: A Guide for Patients and Families.